DESCRIBE-PD

 Background and aims

 Studies in recent years have shown that the symptoms of Parkinson's disease and its progression are very heterogeneous.
-A genetic predisposition, especially the rare monogenetic forms of the disease, can strongly influence the disease, whereby it is assumed that there may also be different (partial) causes of the disease for genetically determined forms.
+A genetic predisposition, especially the rare monogenetic forms of the disease, can influence the disease, whereby it is assumed that there may also be different pathophysiological pathways of the disease.
 Despite considerable progress in recent years, a large part of the genetic variability underlying the risk of developing Parkinson's disease or determining the development of the disease is still unknown.

-One aim of the DESCRIBE-PD cohort is to use longitudinal clinical observation to identify subgroups of the disease with different forms of progression and to identify their genetic causes.
+One aim of the DESCRIBE-PD cohort is to use longitudinal clinical observation to identify subgroups of the disease with different forms of progression and to identify their biological causes.
 In addition, subgroup-specific biomarkers are to be identified that will allow the earliest possible diagnosis and prognosis as well as a differential diagnosis from other neurodegenerative diseases.
+People with idiopathic REM sleep behavior disorder are also included, as this condition may be a precursor to Parkinson's disease.

 Overview